Erik Jonsson School of Engineering and Computer Science

 Academic Progress in Telecommunications Engineering

-In order to make satisfactory academic progress as a Telecommunications Engineering major, a student must meet all University requirements for academic progress, and must earn a grade of C- or better in each of the major core courses.
-No "Major Requirement" course (as listed under Section II of the BSTE degree requirement) may be taken until the student has obtained a grade of C- or better in each of the prerequisites (if a higher grade requirement is stated for a specific class, the higher requirement applies).
+In order to make satisfactory academic progress as a Telecommunications Engineering major, a student must meet all university requirements for academic progress, and must earn a grade of C- or better in each of the "major requirements" courses.
+No "Major Requirements" course (as listed under Section II of the BSTE degree requirement) may be taken until the student has obtained a grade of C- or better in each of the prerequisites (if a higher grade requirement is stated for a specific class, the higher requirement applies).

 Bachelor of Science in Telecommunications Engineering

-Major Preparatory Courses (22 semester credit hours beyond Core Curriculum)
+Major Preparatory Course: 25 semester credit hours beyond Core Curriculum

 Both lower-and upper-division courses may count as free electives, but students must complete at least 51 semester credit hours of upper-division courses to qualify for graduation.